JacksonVD/PwnedPasswordsDLL/README.md

 2. The DLL name needs to be added to the multi-string “Notification Packages” subkey under HKLM\System\CurrentControlSet\Control\LSA - note that you only need to add the name of the DLL, not including the file extension.

-3. FIREWALL SETTINGS

-4. To ensure that the DLL works alongside your Group Policy password filtering settings,  ensure that the Passwords must meet complexity requirements policy setting is enabled through your Domain Controllers GPO.
+3. To ensure that the DLL works alongside your Group Policy password filtering settings,  ensure that the Passwords must meet complexity requirements policy setting is enabled through your Domain Controllers GPO.

-5. Reboot the PC.
+4. Reboot the PC.
 Any password change request should now be filtered through the HaveIBeenPwned API.